alaisi/pg_websocket/README.md

 # pg_websocket
 PostgreSQL extension that adds support for WebSocket connections to a database.
-Supports standards PostgreSQL protocol in a binary WebSocket connection.
+Supports standard PostgreSQL protocol in a binary WebSocket connection.

 Use with a WebSocket PostgreSQL client like [pegsocket.js](https://github.com/alaisi/pegsocket.js).